Eels go down in heartbreaking finish, Raiders on track

 August 7, 2021 7:52 am

-Maika Sivo’s Paramatta Eels hopes of haning on to the NRL’s top four list is hanging on knifes edge after a 40-12 heartbreaking loss to the South Sydney Rabbitohs last night.
+Maika Sivo’s Paramatta Eels hopes of being on NRL’s top four list is hanging on knifes edge after a 40-12 heartbreaking loss to the South Sydney Rabbitohs.

 Fiji Bati duo Maika Sivo and Waqa Blake scored the only two tires for their side however it still won’t be enough as the match further knocks them behind in the NRL standings.